rikifujihara/scooterbay/README.md

 Active storage attachments have the following database relationships.

 - 'one mandatory to one optional' relationship with Users.
-Activestorage attachments must have one User but Users can have no active storage attachments.
+Activestorage attachments must have one User but Users can have zero or one active storage attachment.

 - 'one mandatory to one optional' relationship with Listings.
-Activestorage attachments must have one Listing but Listings can have no active storage attachments.
+Activestorage attachments must have one Listing but Listings can have zero or one active storage attachment.

 ### Offers

 Offers have the following database relationships.

 - '*two mandatory to optional many' relationship with Users.
-Offers must have Users but Users can have no Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer
+Offers must have Users but Users can have zero or many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer

 - 'one mandatory to optional many relationship with Listings.
-Offers must have one Listing but Listings can have no Offers.
+Offers must have one Listing but Listings can have zero or many Offers.

 ### Listings

 Listings have the following database relationships.

+- 'one mandatory to optional many relationship with Offers.
+Offers must have one Listing but Listings can have zero or no Offers.

+- 'one mandatory to optional many relationship with Users.
+Listings must have one User but Users can have many or no Listings.

+- 'one mandatory to one optional' relationship with Activestorage attachments.
+Activestorage attachments must have one Listing but Listings can have zero or one active storage attachment.

+- 'one mandatory to one optional' relationship with Addresses.
+Addresses must have one Listing but Listings can have zero or one Address.

+- 'one mandatory to optional many relationship with WatchedItems.
+WatchedItems must have one Listing but Listings can have zero or no WatchedItems.

+### WatchedItems

+WatchedItems have the following database relationships.

 - 'one mandatory to optional many relationship with Listings.
-Offers must have one Listing but Listings can have no Offers.
+WatchedItems must have one Listing but Listings can have zero or no WatchedItems.

+- 'one mandatory to optional many relationship with Users.
+WatchedItems must have one User but Users can have zero or many WatchedItems.